sparkflows/sparkflows-docs/docs/aws/admin-guide/cloudformationh2db.rst

 Using CloudFormation Templates, Fire can be easily installed on AWS.
 This CFT works with EMR 5.8 onwards.

-The below steps would allow you to start up an EMR Cluster and have Fire setup on it.
+Following the below steps would allow you to start up an EMR Cluster and have Fire setup on it.

 The CFT does the following: